Pulses and Snakes in Ginzburg--Landau Equation: Introduction

-The second class of papers \cite{Soto,Akhmediev:1}, primarily involving numerical simulations of the full cubic--quintic CGL PDE in the context of Nonlinear Optics, revealed various branches of plane wave solutions which are referred to as continuous wave (CW) solutions in the Optics literature.
-More importantly, these latter studies also found various spatially confined coherent structures of the PDE, with envelopes which exhibit complicated temporal dynamics.
-In \cite{Akhmediev:1}, these various structures are categorized as plain pulses (or regular stationary solutions), pulsating solitary waves, creeping solitons, slugs or snakes, erupting solitons, and chaotic solitons depending on the temporal behavior of the envelopes.
-In addition, note that the speed of the new classes of solutions may be zero, constant, or periodic (since it is determined by boundary conditions, the speed is an eigenvalue, and it may be in principle also quasiperiodic or chaotic, although no such cases appear to have been reported).
-All indications are that these classes of solutions, all of which have amplitudes which vary in time, do not exist as stable structures in Hamiltonian systems.
-Even if excited initially, amplitude modulated solitary waves restructure into regular stationary solutions \cite{Artigas}.
+In this article we will only refer to two sets of studies which will directly pertain to our work.
+The first class of papers \cite{Holmes,Doelman:1,Doelman:2,Duan,Doelman:3} used dynamical systems techniques to prove that CGLE admits periodic and quasi-periodic traveling wave solutions, while the second class of papers \cite{Artigas,Brusch:1,Brusch:2}, primarily involving numerical simulations of the full CGLE in the context of nonlinear optics, revealed various branches of plane wave solutions which are referred to as continuous wave (CW) solutions.
+More importantly, these latter studies also found various spatially confined coherent structures with envelopes which exhibit complicated temporal dynamics \cite{Akhmediev:1,Soto,Mancas:2,Soto:4}.
+All indications are that these classes of solutions, all of which have amplitudes that vary in time, do not exist as stable structures in Hamiltonian systems.
+Even if excited initially, amplitude modulated solitons restructure into regular stationary solutions.
 Exceptions to this rule are the integrable models where the pulsating structures are nonlinear superpositions or fundamental solutions \cite{Satsuma}.
-Hence, these classes of solutions are novel and they exist only in the presence of dissipation in the simulations of \cite{Akhmediev:1}.
-Also, secondary complete period doubling cascades of the pulsating solitons leading as usual to regimes of chaos are also found.
-This last feature for numerical solutions of the full cubic--quintic PDE is strongly reminiscent of the period doubling cascades found in \cite{Brusch:1,Brusch:2} for period solutions of the traveling wave reduced ODEs of the cubic CGLE.
+Therefore, these classes of solutions are novel and they exist only in the presence of dissipation.